The General Data Protection Regulation (GDPR)

 5. Privacy By Design: Though the concept of privacy by design is nothing new, the legal requirement of it is.
 The GDPR mandates that all systems and applications be built from the ground up with data protection in mind, rather than simply “adding it in” at a later date.
 Article 23 of the GDPR takes this concept even further by stating that data controllers must hold and process only the vital information needed to carry out their duties and access to such data should be limited to necessary personnel only.

 6. The Right To Information: As a business complying with the new GDPR, you are required to inform your clients and customers how and why their data is being processed.
 Ideally, this will be handled at the beginning of your relationship with each individual (when asking for consent), but your customers have the right to stay informed beyond this point as well.
 Be ready to supply the desired information in an understandable and concise way and always free of charge.

 7. Data Portability: Every data subject (customer or client) has the right to receive their personal data from a data controller and transfer it to another provider should they so choose.
 According to the GDPR, your business must be capable of and willing to accommodate such a request.

-If you’re a TechSafe customer, know that our team is fully committed to protecting your data privacy in the cloud, and we’re committed to meeting the provisions outlined in the new GDPR.
+If you’re a Cyreonix customer, know that our team is fully committed to protecting your data privacy in the cloud, and we’re committed to meeting the provisions outlined in the new GDPR.

 Currently, Canada’s data privacy laws are compatible with the EU data privacy framework, as determined by the European Commission, and data can flow freely between Canada and the EU without issue.
 This means that, as a businesses operating in the EU or UK, you can safely use Sync today.

-The GDPR may seem complicated and overwhelming, but by partnering with TechSafe, you’re ensuring for your business the easiest route to full compliance.
-Feel free to contact our knowledgeable team for any remaining questions or concerns.
+The GDPR may seem complicated and overwhelming, but by partnering with Cyreonix, you’re ensuring for your business the easiest route to full compliance.
+Feel free to contact our knowledgable team for any remaining questions or concerns.